Yoav666s/dnd-wiki/collections/_monsters/basic-rules/magmin.md

   **Ignited Illumination.** As a bonus action, the magmin can set itself ablaze or extinguish its flames.
 While ablaze, the magmin sheds bright light in a 10-foot radius and dim light for an additional 10 ft.
 actions: |
   **Touch.** Melee Weapon Attack: +4 to hit, reach 5 ft., one target.
 Hit: 7 (2d6) fire damage.
 If the target is a creature or a flammable object, it ignites.
 Until a target takes an action to douse the fire, the target takes 3 (1d6) fire damage at the end of each of its turns.
+reactions: ""
 excerpt: "Small Elemental, Chaotic Neutral"
 source: "Basic Rules"
 ---